lsst-sqre/charts/jwt-authorizer/README.md

 from the client `cilogon:/client_id/6ca7b54ac075b65bccb9c885f9ba4a75` to your new client.

-## Configuring Applications
+## Configuring Applications to use the authorizer
-There is a boostrap.sh script to help bootstrap values for a helm values file.
+There is a bootstrap.sh script to help bootstrap secrets and values for a helm values file.

 ### Protecting services